DIMO-Network/vehicle-triggers-api/DEVELOPER_GUIDE.md

 - Use the user/vehicle combination as the cache key
 - Significantly reduce latency for webhook evaluations
 - Balance security requirements with performance needs

+### 4. Credit Tracking
+- tracking and or rate limiting per dev